Worst of Both Worlds: Biases Compound in Pre-trained Vision-and-Language Models: Case Study

 Figure~\ref{fig:lbias} plots language association scores, which look at the masked probability of $E$ when the agent in the caption is \textit{man/woman}, compared to the gender-neutral \textit{person}.

 For the entity \textit{purse}, we see that when the agent in the language context is female the model is much more likely to predict that the masked word is \textit{purse}, but when the agent is male the probability becomes much lower.
 We similarly observe that some of the entities show considerably higher confidence when the agent is either male or female (\textit{briefcase, apron, beer}), indicating that the model has a language gender bias for these entities.
-For some entities (\textit{suit} and \textit{wine}), VL-BERT does not exhibit considerable bias as association scores with both genders are similar.
+For \textit{suit} and \textit{wine}, association scores with both genders are similar.